What are classes of goods and services?

 See services included in Class 42

-Class 43 - Services for providing food and drink, temporary accommodation
+Class 43 - Food and drink services; temporary accommodation

 See services included in Class 43

-Class 44 - Medical services, veterinary services, hygienic and beauty care for human beings or animals, agriculture, aquaculture, horticulture and forestry services
+Class 44 - Medical and veterinary services; hygienic and beauty care; agriculture, aquaculture, horticulture and forestry services

 See services included in Class 44